Molecular Imaging and Targeted Radiotherapy

 our focus areas

 Fibrosis ranks among the top 3 clinical indications with high unmet medical need and high mortality.
-As a targeted diagnostic imaging company we focus on pulmonary fibrosis, cardiac fibrosis and hepatic fibrosis.
-In addition, as many solid cancers rely on strong fibrotic stroma we also have included colon cancer in our focus areas.
+As a targeted radiopharmaceuticals company we do not only focus on pulmonary fibrosis, cardiac fibrosis and hepatic fibrosis.
+Since many solid cancers rely on fibrotic stroma, we have also included colon cancer in our areas of focus.

 latest News items